+Psychological ("personality") Types.
 Psychological ("personality") Types According to Jung's theory of Psychological Types we are all different in fundamental ways.

 Cognition, the act or process of thinking, enables us to process vast amounts of information quickly.
 For example, every time your eyes are open, you brain is constantly being bombarded with stimuli.
 You may be consciously thinking about one specific thing, but you brain is processing thousands of subconscious ideas.

 If you are looking for further information or if you believe you have a disorder, ask your local physician to recommend a professional therapist in your area.
 Click here to take the personality disorder test.
 This page is sponsored by 4degreez.com Paranoid Paranoid personality disorder is characterized by a distrust of others and a constant suspicion that people around you have sinister motives.
 People with this disorder tend to have excessive trust in their own knowledge and abilities and usually avoid close relationships with others.

-by David Johnson Like death and taxes, there is no escaping color.
-It is ubiquitous.
-Yet what does it all mean?
+Color Psychology.
+By David Johnson Like death and taxes, there is no escaping color.

+Researcher Muzafer Sherif actually conducted a series of 3 experiments.
+Hacking Knowledge: 77 Ways to Learn Faster, Deeper, and Better.
 If someone granted you one wish, what do you imagine you would want out of life that you haven’t gotten yet?

 Flirting is much more than just a bit of fun: it is a universal and essential aspect of human interaction.